MedicinesFAQ

-Eldecalcitol Uses, Dosage, Side Effects, Food Interaction and all others data.
+Eldecalcitol Uses, Dosage, Side Effects and more

 Eldecalcitol (ED-71), a vitamin D analog, is a more potent inhibitor of bone resorption than alfacalcidol in an estrogen-deficient rat model of osteoporosis.
 Eldecalcitol, effectively and safely increased lumbar and hip bone mineral density (BMD) in osteoporotic patients who also received vitamin D3 supplementation.